rezervemoney/gitbooks/mechanics-rzr/revenue-sources.md

 ## How Revenue Flows Back to Holders?

 Every unit of revenue is routed into RZR buybacks and burns.
-As trading fees, lending yield, and ETH staking income accumulate, the protocol systematically purchases RZR from the open market and removes it from circulation.&#x20;
+As trading fees, lending yield, and ETH staking income accumulate, the protocol systematically purchases RZR from the open market and removes it from circulation.

 This creates:

-* A rising floor price backed by real protocol earnings.
+- A rising floor price backed by real protocol earnings.
-* A direct and transparent link between protocol success and tokenholder value.
+- A direct and transparent link between protocol success and tokenholder value.

 By design, Rezerve avoids inflationary emissions or arbitrary dilution.
 Instead, it recycles genuine economic activity into demand for its native token, making $RZR one of the few DeFi assets with a real, protocol-driven value capture mechanism.